U.S. Rep. Ben Cline (VA 6th District) Votes – February 2019

 Gilbert is the House Majority Leader, a position of great power that could be used to better the lives of us in HD 15 and better the lives of all Virginians.
 Sadly, Todd Gilbert has other ideas.

 Gilbert was given more than 1,000 constituent postcards in January 2019 in support of the ERA.
 He has been visited in Richmond by HD15 ERA advocates.
 He would not push for a floor vote.
-Gilbert revealed his opposition to the ERA and a floor vote by introducing a rules change on 2/14/19, bill HR 279, which would kill the ERA.
+Gilbert revealed his opposition to a floor vote that would allow all HoD embers a voice by introducing a rules change on 2/14/19, bill HR 279.
+In his floor speech after killing the ratification, Gilbert maligned and insulted those constituents and activists who fought for the ERA and against his obstruction and power play.

 In a move worthy of a Dickens novel, Gilbert killed SB 1013, a bill sponsored by Republican Senator Stanley that would separate civil fines from drivers license suspensions.
 The bill sailed through the Senate, with even Mark Obsenshain voting yes.
 Stanley is quoted in the Virginia Mercury, “The idea was, you drive, can get to work, pay the fines, and break the cycle.
 It was a real Republican-y idea.”
 Link: https://www.dailypress.com/news/politics/shad-plank-blog/dp-nws-drivers-license-suspension-20190211-story.html?fbclid=IwAR05-MuFkuuvGW16tTGTs9CtqGAStNz6Dg4XFgofeV-d7pmni4SGtRmppco